HansFeddersen/Final_project/README.md

 # Final_project

 * Topic: Direct Marketing
-* Reason why they selected their topic
+* We selected this topic because machine learning models can help improve direct marketing campaigns from the bank to target potential future customers

 There are four datasets:
 1) bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to November 2010), very close to the data analyzed in [Moro et al., 2014]